 Who We Are

-St. Alexander Nevsky Russian Orthodox Church is a parish of the Russian Orthodox Church Outside of Russia.
+St. Alexander Nevsky Church is a parish of the Russian Orthodox Church Outside of Russia, itself a part of the universal Orthodox Church (which includes the American, Greek, Serbian, Antiochian, and Bulgarian Orthodox Churches, to name a few).
 Services are conducted in English and Church Slavonic.
 The parish cherishes the spiritual and cultural traditions brought by Russian emigres to the Kennebec Valley, while welcoming people of all ethnic backgrounds who want to live by Christianity's most ancient teachings and sacraments.